grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 ## Grafana Mimir Ingester circuit breakers configuration

-Grafana Mimir Ingester circuit breakers can be configured by using the following configuration options.
+You can configure Grafana Mimir ingester circuit breakers with the following options.

 - `-ingester.push-circuit-breaker.enabled`: Enable circuit breaking when making push requests to ingesters.